Travel Security in Israel

 From a tourists point of view, it's hard to ignore the security measures that are in place.
 However, this measures are almost universally welcomed among the Israeli population.
 They have saved countless lives.

 Vehicles that are suspiciously parked are towed away and blown up, or sometimes even blown up on the spot - if you're asked to move on from a street, this is probably the reason why.
 If anyone at all asks you to move on or to 'get out of here' - do so as quickly as possible, regardless of who they appear to be.
 Abandoned parcels, packaging and luggage are also blown up.
 Markets, streets and public facilities are instantly closed at even the vaguest rumour of a threat.
 People and their belongings are often scrutinized by officials.
-If you go to a bus terminal, a rail station, an airport, a shopping centre, a supermarket, a museum, a fast-food outlet owned by an American company, a government building, a car park, or absolutely anyplace that could possibly be a terrorist target, you will have your bags searched, and maybe X-Rayed (if you have a film camera, keep all of your films in a special X-Ray safe bag you get purchase from most camera shops - this should protect your film if you and your belongings are X-Rayed).
+If you go to a bus terminal, a rail station, an airport, a shopping centre, a supermarket, a museum, a fast-food outlet owned by an American company, a government building, a car park, or absolutely anyplace that could possibly be a terrorist target, you will have your bags searched, and maybe X-Rayed (if you have a film camera, keep all of your films in a special X-Ray safe bag you get purchase from most camera shops - this should protect your film if you and your belongings are X-Rayed; but this won't be a problem with digital cameras).
 You may also be checked with a metal detector, and you might even be subject to a body search.
 You will also notice that there are countless roadblocks all over the place, and often in the strangest places, but particularly on highways.
 You may also be grilled about itinerary and purpose of travel by IDF soldiers.
 This should go without saying, but under no circumstances refuse to co-operate with the police or the IDF.
-It's simply more trouble than it's worth, and their word is the law.
+It's simply more trouble than it's worth.

 Western tourists in particular will find these measures very difficult to understand and accept, as those from the west are fortunate enough to be able to go about their everyday business without being harassed by authorities.
 The tragedy is the fact these western-style liberties do not exist in this part of the world.
 Do not refuse to co-operate with the IDF.
 You will be arrested and probably deported.
 American tourists, in particular, may find these measures frustrating and intrusive, while others will probably cause a scene.
 Please, don't do either.
 Residents of these areas have gotten use to them and view them as mundane.
 Maybe tourists ought to, too.